-In its challenging city-centre location, Guy’s Tower has undergone a huge refurbishment with the ageing 143m building upgraded to current performance, environmental and aesthetic standards.
-Overcoming a series of unique on-site challenges – including working at height in a live hospital environment – Radmat Building Products Approved Contractor Richardson Roofing installed more than 1,000m2 of high performance roofing membranes to help bring the landmark building back to its best.
+In its challenging city-centre location, Guy’s Tower has undergone a huge refurbishment with the ageing 143m tall building upgraded to current performance, environmental and aesthetic standards.
+Overcoming a series of unique on-site challenges – including working at height in a live hospital environment – Radmat approved contractor, Richardson Roofing installed more than 1,000m2 of high performance roofing membranes to help bring the landmark building back to its best.

 Originally founded in 1721, the hospital built the 34 storey Guy’s Tower in 1974.
 When a feasibility study commissioned by Guy’s and St Thomas’ NHS Foundation Trust in 2008 revealed severe deterioration of its concrete facade, failing windows and poor environmental performance, a comprehensive refurbishment was deemed the safest and most cost-effective solution.

 Designed by architects Penoyre and Prasad and delivered by Balfour Beatty, the £26 million refurbishment included the application of new cladding and glazing systems, and thermal upgrade and waterproofing of a 45° pitched roof and a series of inverted terraces.
 Balfour Beatty also required an innovative environmentally friendly solution that would deliver the thermal performance required whilst ensuring health and safety of operatives and members of the public were covered.

 With safety absolutely paramount across the development, Radmat’s Esha range of membranes proved the perfect solution minimising material cost, application time and waste disposals.
 The use of Esha systems also enabled Radmat Approved Contractor Richardson Roofing to meet Balfour Beatty’s highest safety standards in line with its Zero Harm Vision.